Sports Betting Bankroll Management – Treat Betting Like a Business

 The Miller System

-Developed by John R. Miller, The Miller System is a two-part betting system more suitable if you already have some betting experience.
+Developed by J. R. Miller and JV Miller, The Miller System is a two-part betting system more suitable if you already have some betting experience.
 The first part of the strategy revolves around betting on events that have odds as close to 50/50 as possible.

 The second part of The Miller System includes having a strict bet sizing strategy.
 More precisely, you should always bet only one percent of your bankroll until your overall bankroll increases by 25% and only then increase your bet sizes.